 Combination treatment with LABA and LAMA is more effective in reducing exacerbations as compared to monotherapy.

 A combination of SAMA and SABA improves symptoms and FEV-1.

 Excessive correction of hypoxia in a patient with longstanding COPD can sometimes lead to hypercapnia.
-This is due to the loss of compensatory vasoconstriction with an ineffective gas exchange as there is a loss of hypoxic drive for ventilation.
+This is due to the loss of compensatory vasoconstriction with ineffective gas exchange, as there is a loss of hypoxic drive for ventilation.
 Also, increased oxyhemoglobin decreases the uptake of carbon dioxide due to the Haldane effect.